 - Ability to set product visibility for different customers

-SuiteCommerce Advanced, on the other hand, is a richer solution for B2B since it can provide all the above Shopify’s features plus:
+SuiteCommerce Advanced, on the other hand, is a richer solution for B2B.
+It provides all Shopify Plus’s features and:

 - B2B Shipping Methods.
-Merchants can setup exclusive shipping methods for B2B website, not possible in Shopify Plus.
+Merchants can set up exclusive shipping methods for B2B websites, not possible in Shopify Plus.

 - Estimates/Quotes.
 Customers can submit Quotes and manage them from their My Account section.